The ring is a small, soft plastic ring that you place inside your vagina. It releases the hormones oestrogen and progestogen.

 See a doctor straight away if you have any of the following:

 When you first start using the vaginal ring you will be given a supply to see how it suits you.
-After that you should go back to the doctor or nurse to get new supplies and to have your blood pressure checked.
+After that you should go back to your GP, doctor or nurse to get new supplies and to have your blood pressure checked.
 If there are no problems, you can be given a further supply of vaginal rings.
 You will only be able to get the ring in 3 month intervals as they need to be stored in a fridge before dispensing.

 Medications used to treat epilepsy, HIV and TB, and the herbal medicine St John’s Wort).
 Ask your GP, clinician or pharmacist and read the information that comes with your medicine.
 Always tell your doctor that you are using the ring if you are prescribed any medicines.